 It is this unique combination of the physical and the intellect that makes her writing workshops so much fun, incorporating simple yoga, drama and dance techniques to help bring writing alive.

 Edwina holds a Master's Degree in Creative Writing from the University of QLD (2005) and has been writing and publishing fiction and memoir for over thirteen years.
-In 2012, her book, Thrill Seekers (Ransom Publishing UK), a hard-hitting look at teenage life on the wrong side of the tracks, was shortlisted for the NSW Premier's Award for New Writing.
+Her book Thrill Seekers (newly released by Ransom Publishing UK in 2018) a hard-hitting look at teenage life on the wrong side of the tracks, was shortlisted for the NSW Premier's Award for New Writing in 2012.
 Her new chapter book for readers aged 9 – 14 In The Dark of Night (Raven Books UK 2016) was featured in the 2016/2017 Summer Reading Club.
 She has also had several stories published in Australian and International literary journals, including the 2014 Best Australian Stories collection (Black Inc.).
 In 2017 she was awarded Screen QLD Talent Development funding and her feature film screenplay “M” is currently under development with a producer attached.

 Edwina's school sessions balance all three strands of the National English Curriculum: Language, Literature and Literacy.
 Her workshops are particularly effective for students struggling with literacy issues.

 WORKSHOPS can be tailored or created for your purposes.